-Fig. 5: Test Arrangement for Measurement of Air Supply Flow Rate (Helmet/Hood with Separately Mounted Trubo Unit and Filters)
+Fig. 5 Test Arrangement for Measurement of Air Supply Flow Rate (Helmet/Hood with Separately Mounted Trubo Unit and Filters)

 8.7.3 Preparation of Device

 Fit a fully charged battery and new filter(s) to the device.

 In order to ensure a fully charged battery the following procedure is recommended.
 Operate the device normally until there is an audible decrease in air flow.
 Switch off the device and place the battery on charge in accordance with the manufacturer's information.